 In February 2014, at week 20 of their pregnancy with identical twin boys, Craig and his wife Kyrie, were diagnosed with twin to twin transfusion syndrome (TTTS), something which occurs in just 10% of multiple pregnancies.
+Ever since, Craig has dedicated his life to raising money for St George’s Hospital, London, to help fuel research on TTTS and to help them purchase the very same equipment which successfully operated on his twin boys.
 An article of Craig and Kyrie’s story was featured in the UK’s Daily Mail:

 TTTS affects only identical or monozygotic twins who develop from the splitting of a single egg during the first 14 days after fertilisation, and who also share a placenta – monochorionic twins.
 The placenta has a web of blood vessel connecting the twins with the mother and usually they allow an even flow of blood and nutrients to each of the embryos.
 However, in a TTTS pregnancy, the flow of blood in these vessels between the twins is out of balance resulting in one twin getting too much blood; this can put a strain on the heart and lead to heart failure.
 Whilst the other receives too little which can affect their growth and survival.